Breast Lift (Mastopexy) in Boston

 WHAT ARE THE TYPES OF BREAST LIFT?

-Periareolar or Circumareolar Breast Lift, also known as a “Donut” Mastopexy, places places the most limited scar at the edge of the areola
+Periareolar or Circumareolar Breast Lift, also known as a “Donut” Mastopexy, places the most limited scar at the edge of the areola

 Circumvertical Breast Lift, also known as a “Lollipop” Mastopexy, places the limited scar at the edge of the areola as well as a short vertical scar on the underside of the breast